GiuseppeStilly/MIDI-retrieval/README.md

 The system features a **Dynamic Indexing** mechanism to ensure flexibility and consistency:

-* **Auto-Build:** Upon initialization, the inference engine loads the raw tokenized dataset (approx. 150k songs).
+* **Auto-Build:** Upon initialization, the inference engine loads the raw tokenized dataset (approx. **168k songs**).
 It processes this data in real-time using the loaded model weights to construct the vector database in memory.
 * **Retrieval:** The system performs a dual-search (V1 + V2) over this generated index to retrieve the top-k most relevant MIDI files.

 ## Quick Start (Google Colab)